michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-Troubleshooting.md

 **Reason:** GitHub Action has not been run in the expected time on GitHub, usually due to GitHub server problems.

 **Potential Solution/Workaround:** Re-ran the GitHub Action and watch for the error logs.

+## Healthchecks.io Monitors

+### All the monitors are down at the same time.

+**Reason:** Monitor scripts have not been successfully executed in the expected time on JS2, usually due to JS2 network problems.

+**Potential Solution/Workaround:**